DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 SERVICE SETS : BSS

-- A BSS (BASIC SERVICE SET) is a kind of infrastructure service set in which clients connect to each other via an AP (ACCESS POINT) but not DIRECTLY to each other
+- A BSS (Basic Service Set) is a kind of infrastructure service set in which clients connect to each other via an AP but not directly to each other
-- A BSSID (BASIC SERVICE SET ID) is used to uniquely identify the AP
+- A BSSID (Basic Service Set ID) is used to uniquely identify the AP
     - Other APs can use the same SSID but not the same BSSID
     - The BSSID is the MAC address of the APs radio
 - Wireless devices request to *associate* with the BSS
 - Wireless devices that have associated with the BSS are called “CLIENTS” or “STATIONS”
-- The area around an AP where its signal is usable is called a BSA (BASIC SERVICE AREA)
+- The area around an AP where its signal is usable is called a BSA (Basic Service Area)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ef259f45-ead1-45f3-8ad3-5f343a763988)

 SERVICE SETS: ESS

-- To create larger wireless LANS beyond the range of a single AP, we use an ESS (EXTENDED SERVICE SET)
+- To create larger wireless LANS beyond the range of a single AP, we use an ESS (EXTENDED Service Set)
 - APs with their own BSSs are connected by a wired network
     - Each BSS uses the same SSID
     - Each BSS has a unique BSSID